friquifund/website/pages/efforts.md

 **<a href="https://www.campusrom.org/" target="_blank">CampusRom, Roma University Network</a>**:  We support and bring together Roma university students to achieve higher university enrollment in the future for Roma people.

 **<a href="https://lutravioleta.com/" target="_blank">Lutravioleta</a>**: Lultravioleta vibra amb la ciència, la tecnologia, l’enginyeria, l’art i les matemàtiques, en definitiva, amb les STEAM.
 Lutravioleta transmet aquesta passió als infants, joves i adults tot recuperant històries de dones científiques d’arreu per experimentar, tocar, jugar i divertir-se mentre aprenem!

+**<a href="https://nascoict.org/ca/" target="_blank">NASCO</a>**: Our objective: feeding minds.
+With your donation, we build computer classrooms in rural schools in Ghana and we provide solutions to the immigration problem in the origin country.

 ### Other Companies we are in contact with: